-Dog Bites: What you Should Know About Virginia Laws & Owner Liability
+Pandemic Puppies: What you Should Know About Virginia Laws, Owner Liability & Social Inflation

-The CDC reports that around 4.7 million people in the U.S. are bitten by a dog each year.
-That’s 1 in every 69 people.
-800,000 of these incidents require medical attention and leave many victims with mental and physical scarring.
+The CDC reports that more than 4.5 million dog bites occur each year in the U.S. which equates to 1 in every 66 people sustaining an injury.
+Associated liability claims totaled $797 million in 2019.
+These figures are expected to increase in 2020.
+Over 800,000 of these incidents will require medical attention and leave many victims with mental and physical scarring.

 Some Other Facts

 Children between the ages of 5 and 9 are the most likely to suffer dog bite injuries.
 Nearly half of the fatal dog bite victims in the 2000s have been children under age 9.

 63% of serious and fatal dog attacks involved multiple dogs in 2019; an 18% increase over the prior 14-year average of 45%.